Skip to content

 Background

-The conference produces no binding declarations as of publication.
+The conference produced no binding declarations as of publication.
 Its structural composition — heavy on regulators and cloud lobbyists, absent of model builders — reflects a broader pattern: European sovereignty is being shaped by the people who regulate it rather than by those who would build it.